ander-ruizdeveye/certiDeusto/README.md

   CONSTRAINT `alumno_asignatura_ibfk_1` FOREIGN KEY (`id_alumno`) REFERENCES `alumno` (`id`), CONSTRAINT `alumno_asignatura_ibfk_2` FOREIGN KEY (`id_asignatura`) REFERENCES `asignatura` (`id`) ON DELETE CASCADE ON UPDATE RESTRICT
 )

+#PROJECT EXECUTION

+1- Open a new CMD window located on the Server folder and execute the following command:

+	npm run build

+2- Open a second CMD window located on the Server folder and execute the following command:

+ 	npm run dev

+3- Start the database

+4- Open a CMD window located on the Client folder and execute the following command:

+ 	ng serve